icco/resume/resume.md

 I am a software developer with an interest in communication and design.
 I enjoy experimenting with new things to expand my knowledge and I believe that creating ways for people to share knowledge is one of the greatest goals for mankind.

-I strive to be a quick learner and both a competent leader and capable worker.
-I am an Eagle Scout and have been active in many Linux Users Groups.
-In my free time I enjoy contributing to open source projects, hiking, reading and listening to music.
+I am an Eagle Scout and in my free time I enjoy contributing to open source projects, hiking, reading and listening to music.

+My goal is to obtain a software development job at a small company.

 ## Education